-As a child, one of the surest ways to prove your courage to all the other kids at the slumber party was to march into a dimly lit room (it was almost always a bathroom, for some reason), stare at your face in the mirror, and repeat the words Bloody Mary 13 times.
+One of the surest ways to prove your courage to all the other kids at the slumber party was to march into a dimly lit room (it was almost always a bathroom, for some reason), stare at your face in the mirror, and repeat the words Bloody Mary 13 times.
 According to legend, a woman would suddenly appear in the mirror and scratch your face off—or perhaps even kill you.
-Different iterations of this game exist around the world; alternate versions say the mysterious mirror woman goes by Mary Worth or Kathy, and in another version, the devil himself makes an appearance.
+Different iterations of this game exist around the world; in one, the mysterious mirror woman goes by Mary Worth or Kathy, and in another, the devil himself makes an appearance.

-Of course, no ghosts or demons ever actually appeared, but that didn't stop us from running out of the bathroom screaming, convinced that we saw a twisted or bloodied face looking back at us.
+Of course, no ghosts or demons ever actually appeared, but that didn't stop you from running out of the bathroom screaming, convinced that you saw a twisted or bloodied face looking back.
 Even as adults, our minds sometimes play tricks on us.
 We may get spooked after thinking we see something in the mirror while getting ready for work or brushing our teeth, even though we are rational beings and understand that nothing is there.

 Another part of the phenomenon is the recently described “strange face in the mirror” illusion.
 Italian psychologist Giovanni Caputo conducted an experiment in 2010 in which people were asked to enter a dimly lit room and look at their reflection in the mirror for 10 minutes.
 Afterwards, they were asked to report what they saw.
 Of the 50 test subjects, 66 percent reported seeing “huge deformations” of their face, and 48 percent also saw “fantastical and monstrous beings.”
 Others described seeing the face of a parent (some of whom were deceased), the face of an animal, or the face of an old woman or child.